AirshipCMS/Docs/Collections.md

 See the [Collection Item Properties](/documentation/view/collection-item-properties) documentation for more information.

-## Edit an Aerostat
+## Edit an Item (Admins & Superadmins)
-To edit an Aerostat, navigate to the List All view of the collection in which the Aerostat belongs to, then click the pencil icon at the far right of the item.
+To edit an item, navigate to the List All view of the collection in which the Aerostat belongs to, then click the pencil icon at the far right of the item.
 To get to the List View of the collection, first navigate to the `Collections` page in Admin from the sidebar at the left, then click the list icon on the desired collection.
 The active tab at the top right should say `List All`.

 To save your changes, use either the `Save` button, or the `Save & Close` button.
 Use `Save` if you would just like to quickly save your changes without leaving the Edit page.
 Use the `Save & Close` button to save and return to the List All view of the collection.

+## Delete an Item (Admins & Superadmins)